MM-DADM: Multimodal Drug-Aware Diffusion Model for Virtual Clinical Trials: Related Work

+\paragraph{VAEs} VAEs offer an alternative generative paradigm, characterized by stable training and the ability to learn a structured, probabilistic latent space~\citep{kingma2019introduction}.
+This structured representation makes them naturally suited for conditional generation.
+For instance, \citet{beetz2022multi} proposes a multi-domain VAE, which integrates anatomy information. \citet{sang2025deep} proposes a cVAE to generate ECGs by incorporating demographic metadata and anatomical heart features.
+However, traditional VAEs are often criticized for producing overly smooth or blurry outputs, struggling to reproduce high-frequency details in ECGs~\citep{ vivekananthan2024comparative}.
+Recent architectural innovations, such as cNVAE-ECG~\citep{sviridov2025conditional}, have mitigated this issue, achieving high-resolution conditional synthesis and demonstrating superior performance to GANs in downstream classification tasks.

+\paragraph{DMs} More recently, DMs have emerged as the SOTA in the generative field, which can generate samples with both high fidelity and diversity, effectively overcoming the instability of GANs and the blurriness of VAEs.
+For instance, Diffecg~\citep{neifar2023diffecg} is designed for ECG generation, imputation, and forecasting.
+SSSD-ECG~\citep{alcaraz2023diffusion} uses a structured state space model to generate short $12$-lead ECGs.
+While DSAT-ECG~\citep{zama2023ecg} introduces a novel DM, focusing on confidentiality issues related to sensitive health data distribution.

+\paragraph{FMMs} Despite the impressive results of diffusion models, their iterative sampling process is computationally expensive.
+This has spurred exploration into flow matching~\citep{lipman2023flow}, a related but more sample-efficient method, as demonstrated by FlowECG~\citep{bondar2025flowecg}, which maintains generation quality while significantly reducing the number of sampling steps.

+\paragraph{MFMs} A parallel and rapidly expanding frontier is the use of large-scale foundation models for ECG analysis.
+This paradigm shifts the objective from unconditional signal generation to multimodal reasoning.
+For instance, \citet{chung2023text} proposes an autoregressive generation model Auto-TTE driven by clinical text reports.
+More advanced models such as BioMedGPT~\citep{luo2023biomedgpt} and the specialized ECG-LM~\citep{yang2025ecg} align the signal feature space (from a specialized ECG encoder) with the text feature space of a large language model.
+Their task is no longer signal synthesis, but rather diagnostic reasoning, enabling complex applications like ECG Question-Answering and automated clinical report generation.

-Most of the aforementioned work has primarily focused on aiding cardiac disease diagnosis and has achieved significant progress in this area.
+Most of the above works have made significant progress.
+However, they have mainly focused on auxiliary diagnosis of diseases.
 In contrast, our work is centered on generating ECGs that reflect drug reactions, thereby enabling virtual clinical trials.